-shopping center filled with one-of-kind boutiques, jewelry stores, national retailers, home furnishings specialty shops, unique restaurants, businesses catering to beauty and personal care, and home to the office core.
-The Central Business District is also host to the Highland Park Hospital complex, the seat of local government, and the City's growing multifamily residential areas.
+The vibrant downtown shopping district is an upscale urban outdoor shopping center filled with one-of-a-kind boutiques, jewelry stores, national retailers, home furnishings specialty shops, unique restaurants, businesses catering to beauty and personal care, and home to the office core.
+The Central Business District is also host to the Highland Park Hospital complex, the seat of local government, and the City's growing multi-family residential development.

 It has always been and continues to be a very special place in Highland Park.
-For many, it defines the City in a physical sense, and confers a shared sense of community for all Highland Park residents.
-The Central Business District is approximately 106 acres, home to about 450 businesses, and has a daytime population of close to 9,000.
-Within a 1.5 mile radius of the downtown the consumer population is 22,155, within a 4 mile radius it increases to 71,084, within a 7.5 mile radius it increases to 216,737, and within a 10 mile radius the consumer population increases to 519,900.
+For many, it defines the City in a physical sense and confers a shared sense of community for all Highland Park residents.
+The Central Business District is approximately 106 acres, home to about 400 businesses, and has a daytime population of close to 9,000.
+Within a 1.5-mile radius of the downtown the consumer population is 22,155, within a 4-mile radius it increases to 71,084, within a 7.5-mile radius it increases to 216,737, and within a 10-mile radius the consumer population increases to 519,900.

 For more information concerning available properties in Highland Park, please contact the Office of Business Development at 847.926.1027.